ongzh/Mern-Restaurant/README.md

 # Getting Started with Create React App
 *Restaurant site with online menu, login, checkout.
-Project was built for the Full Stack Web dev Specialization on Coursera.*
+Project was completed for the Full Stack Web dev Specialization on Coursera.*

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).